thephez/readme-dash-core/export/core-guide-dash-features-privatesend.md

 PrivateSend collaterals are used to pay mixing fees, but are kept separate from the denominations to maximize privacy.
 Since protocol version 70213, the minimum collateral fee is 1/10 of the smallest denomination for all mixing sessions regardless of denomination.
 In Dash Core, collaterals are created with enough value to pay 4 collateral fees (4 x 0.001 DASH). ([Dash Core Reference](https://github.com/dashpay/dash/blob/262454791c4b4f783b2533d1b16b757a71eb5f7d/src/privatesend.h#L413))

 In protocol version 70208, collateral inputs can be anything from 2x the minimum collateral amount to the maximum collateral amount (currently defined as 4x the minimum collateral).
-In protocol versions > 70208, Dash Core can use any input from 1x the minimum collateral amount to the maximum collateral amount.
+In protocol versions > 70208, Dash Core can use any <<glossary:input>> from 1x the minimum collateral amount to the maximum collateral amount.

 [Example Testnet collateral creation transaction](https://testnet-insight.dashevo.org/insight/tx/8f9b15973983876f7ce4eb2c32b09690dfb0432d2caf6c6df516196a8d17689f)